 The play explores these important themes while telling a compelling story.
 Robert says, “the important thing is we are getting people talking about truth, alt truth, identity, the meaning of insanity, the cost of fame, authenticity and artistic purity, the nature of existence, the commodification of art, the responsibility of the artist, overcoming creative blocks, childhood sexual abuse and of course, the creative process itself.”

 VJD is a deep reexamination of the character of Van Gogh, who has been marginalized by our society as the ultimate “crazy artist.”
 Here, using his own letters as source material, VJD mines the depth of the great artist’s thinking, wisdom and ideas.

 One unique feature of VJD is that it requires the actor playing Van Gogh to create two actual Van Gogh paintings in real time, during the course of each performance, blurring the lines between the theatre and visual art disciplines.
-The world premiere will feature renowned Charleston artist/actor Robert Maniscalco painting in the style of the great art legend.
-He and six other actors will perform all the roles.
+The world premiere “concert” production featured renowned Charleston artist/actor Robert Maniscalco painting in the style of the great art legend.
+He and six other local actors performed all the roles.

 Production notes: The design concept requires minimal set components.
 Light, sound effects and projections create most of the changes in scenery and mood.
-Production elements and costs are minimal enough to make it easy to set up and strike.
+Production elements and costs are minimal enough to make it easy to produce.
 The venue requirements are flexible but VJD does require basic lighting and sound facilities.

 An invitation to producers: The unique, multi-disciplinary nature of the play’s structure, the high profile notoriety of the subject himself, the compelling ideas, pertinent contemporary issues on the table and intriguing story line make it the perfect offering for any cutting edge intimate theatre venue.
 VJD pushes the limits of the multi-disciplinary genre without going broke.